community pelimannit (“fiddlers” in Finnish)

 Tuesday, January 14

 Thursday, January 23

 Saturday, January 25: Optional performance at Heikinpäivä, time TBD.

 Beginner workshop sessions are 5–6 PM and intermediate/advanced sessions are 6–7 PM.
 Workshops are held at the Finnish American Heritage Center, 435 Quincy Street, Hancock, MI 49930

 You even have the optional opportunity to perform at the 2020 Heikinpäivä celebrations!
 Your instructor is U.P. musician Carrie Dlutkowski, an experienced teacher and performer of many different styles of fiddle music.
 She is eager to help other fiddlers experience the living tradition of Finnish music that is such a special part of our area.
 Learn more about Carrie at carriedlutkowski.com.

-For further information about these classes, or any FAHC programming, call (906) 487-7549, or like the Finnish American Heritage Center on Facebook to be among the first to find out about updates.
+For further information about any FAHC programming, call (906) 487-7549, or like the Finnish American Heritage Center on Facebook to be among the first to find out about updates.

 The Kivajat Finnish-American Folk Dance group is a successful youth outreach of the Finnish American Heritage Center at Finlandia University.
 The Kivajat preserves, interprets and performs traditional Finnish folk dances and music, wearing traditional Finnish folk costume.

 Since 2004, the Kivajat have been ambassadors for the Heritage Center, Finlandia University and the Copper Country, dancing at nursing homes and festivals throughout the region, including the Western UP, Wisconsin, Minnesota, Canada and even Finland.

 The group will be open for new members this fall.
 Children, ages 5 – 17 are divided by age into three distinct groups.
 Contact Kay Seppala 906-523-6271 or email@example.com.
 Read more about Kivajat here or find them on Facebook.